What are the LSAT/GRE Policies?

 Yes.
 All ABA-accredited law schools will require you to register with CAS.

 BYU Law does not use numerical cutoffs in admissions decisions.

-BYU Law only considers the highest score that is still valid.
+In most cases, BYU Law will give the greater weight to the highest score that is still valid.

 Yes.
 A CAS report is required from all applicants regardless of whether they take the GRE, the LSAT, or both.

 BYU Law will average your “Percent Below” values from your Verbal Reasoning, Quantitative Reasoning and Analytical Writing sections, and compare that average to our median LSAT score percentile.
 For example, the current BYU Law LSAT median is a 167, which is about the 94th percentile of all LSAT takers.
-Therefore, to be competitive, you should obtain average GRE section scores in the 94th percentile.
+Therefore, to be competitive with the LSAT median, the average of your GRE section scores should be in the 94th percentile.